Kovach Lab

 Picture

-Adrienne Kovach, Associate Profesor
+Adrienne Kovach, Associate Professor

 My research focuses on the conservation of species of concern in the Northeast.
 My work is multidisciplinary and I integrate genetic and genomic tools with population modeling and the collection of ecological and behavioral data.
 I work with a diversity of vertebrates, including black bears, New England cottontails, tidal marsh and shrubland birds, anadromous fish, and Atlantic cod.
 I encourage my students to incorporate field, laboratory, and quantitative approaches in their research.